x40-Community/Cura_for_Weedo_X40_PRO/README.md

 Please note that support is only available for X40 community members.
 Questions on github will therefore not be answered.
 You can join the X40 community at: http://www.x40-community.org/index.php/members-area

+A Cura crash does not necessarily mean that the configuration is defective.
+Normally, the user is just too dumb to do so because not everything has been taken into account!

 ## Supported Cura Version
 - Ultimaker Cura 4.13
 - Ultimaker Cura 5.0.0